Heisath/wdmc2-kernel/README.md

 		- `--nokernel` to only build the rootfs + uRamdisk
 		- `--noinitramfs` to build kernel and rootfs without uRamdisk
 		- `--changes` to pause and wait for changes in the rootfs before unmounting and packaging (this allows you to do customization)
+		- `--noclean` to compile kernel without resetting and fetching git
+		- `--noconfig` to skip menuconfig part of kernel
 		- if a parameters is not given, the default value is used.
 Check in build.sh for default and other usage
 	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there